 Bordered on the east by the historic Riverview Memorial Park Cemetery—resting place of a congressman and a rock star—and on the west by the Jenkins Children’s Institute—formerly known as Jenkins Orphanage, famous in jazz lore for its internationally acclaimed children’s marching band—The Bend is bound by a rich history.

 The Bend’s history dates back to the 1600s to a series of land grants made by Lords Proprietors.
 For nearly 300 years, the land at the bend of the Ashley River has gone by many names: Stock Prior, Quarter House, Accabee Plantation, Ryedale, Anna Brae, Malona, and most recently, Ashley Shores.
 The Ashley Shores subdivision was a privately owned riverfront property made up of apartments and townhomes.
-The Pearlstine Company made an offer on the land in order to rehabilitate it.
+After the subdivision lay vacant for a number of years, The Pearlstine Company made an offer on the land in order to rehabilitate it.

 The Bend is a nod to a broad turn in the Ashley River and the evolving spirit of Charleston.